Understanding the Plot runtime environment will help you build efficient, reliable twists.

 const data = await response.json();

-// Process items
+// Process items in this execution

 for (const item of data.items) {